saurabhsri108/remix-auth0-todo/README.md

 ## Side Info

 1. Remix uses "tree shaking" to remove server code from browser bundles.
 Anything inside of Route module "loader", "action", and "headers" exports will be removed.
 It's a great approach but suffers from ecosystem compatibility.
+Also, adding ".server" to the file names if they are only server side code helps compiler to get a explicit hint to not include it in browser side code compilation.

 2. When importing a third-party module, Remix checks the **package.json** of that package for **"sideEffects": false**.
 If that is configured, Remix knows it can safely remove the code from the client bundles.
 Without it, the imports remain because code may depend on the module's side effects.